 Going back to the example on how a Hospital's Emergency Room operates, the following context is applicable to the Doctor stakeholder:

-Whenever the doctor's medical license is expired, he/she may update his information to include the renewed license, while he/she may not operate a surgery.
+Whenever the doctor's medical license is expired, they may update his information to include the renewed license, while they may not operate a surgery.

 In order to define contexts for a stakeholder, click on that particular stakeholder.

 For a stakeholder, you will see that in its experience design definition, you will be able to define Actions, My stuff and Searches.

 You may create contexts in any of these three tabs, since the created contexts will apply to them all.